How Much Do Prescription Glasses Cost Without Insurance?

 Lenses can be made of three kinds of plastic materials, including:

 Glass lenses are scratch resistant and tend to cost less than plastic and polycarbonate.
-But they’re heavier and break easier.
+However, they’re heavier and break easier.

 These are the least popular frames because they’re so fragile.
 Due to these safety and weight issues, few modern lenses are made with glass.

 Once you choose your lenses and frames, you can include an add-on, like a protective coating for the lenses.
-Here are some of the coatings that may be available to you:
+Here are some of the coatings you may choose:

 - Anti-reflective coating.
 This helps reduce glare and prevent eye strain